About Us

 Assess current workforce gaps in partnership with University of Hawai‘i Economic Resource Organization (UHERO), University of Hawai‘i – Water Resources Research Center (UH-WRRC), and Urban Sustainability Directors Network (USDN).

 UHERO/UH-WRRC – identify and develop models for career pathways to support roles in the water sector.
+Project Summary

 USDN – assist agencies with workforce growth and professional development.